Atashnezhad/Lung_Disease_Detection_Deeplearning/README.md

 The data then was divided to two Train and Validation folders.
 In this project, we use the deep nutral network to differe the noraml patients from three different sicknesses including Pneumocystis, COVID-19, and Streptococcus.

+As it is seen in project directory, the multi class classification data set (Dataset_4_classe) incldued four different sub-folders compare two bi-class classification data set (Data set).

+**Preparing data:**
+Images were imported to